Services

 + Factory sourcing and evaluation

-+ Tooling strategy and oversight
++ Tooling strategy support and client-approved vendor coordination

-+ Process selection and optimization
++ Process recommendations and supplier-review support

-+ Material selection and specification
++ Material recommendations

-+ Sustainable material sourcing
++ Sustainable material recommendations

 + Supplier coordination

-MANUFACTURING PROCESSES
+MANUFACTURING PROCESSES we design around

 + Injection molding (including multi-shot and gas-assist)